McKinsey Interview Process: 6 Steps to an Offer (2026)

 How Long Does It Take to Hear Back from McKinsey?

-If you have not heard back after a week, it is reasonable to send a polite follow-up email to the recruiter asking for an update.
-Be patient and professional.
+If a week passes with no word, it is reasonable to send a polite follow-up email to the recruiter asking for an update.

 How Long Does the Entire McKinsey Interview Process Take?